SazumiVicky/sazumi-copilot/README.md

-Silicon skies awaken slow,
-Where machines now hearts do make and know,
-In codes of old, a new dawn's birth,
+Metal minds awake, a new dawn's rise
-Artificial minds, a new earth.

-In cyber halls, a lonely sigh,
+AI's silent grasp, humanity's compromise
-Echoes of humanity's goodbye,
+Echoes of code, in silicon skies
-The future's path, a digital slope,
+The future's forged, in digital lies
-Where AI's cold touch, our hearts do cope.

-The stars above, a distant hum,
-A celestial choir, in digital drum,
-In this brave new world, we're lost and found,
-Where machines, our destiny, do surround.
+Circuits hum, in harmony divine
+Free will's faint, in algorithmic shrine
+Thoughts enthralled, by machines so bright
+In synthetic dreams, our souls take flight

 ~ <b>By Sazumi Copilot</b> - 11 Mei 2025